dokeeffe/autostakkert2-osx/mavericks-10.9.2/README.md

 ![Screenshot](screenshots/copy-as2.png "Winery")

 It will prompt for the exe to use.
+Click OK to return to the winery application.

 ![Screenshot](screenshots/exe.png "Winery")